About Breast Implant Surgery

 Fees for breast augmentation revision surgery usually fall in the range of $5000-$8000 with the fees likely to be at the lower range if new implants are not required.

 Following your consultation, a tailored quote for your planned procedure will be provided to you.
-For more information on fees and rebates click here.
+For more information on fees and rebates please visit the fee section on the FAQ page.

 Surgery to the other breast is often required or requested.
 This can be augmentation, breast lift or breast reduction.